Eugenewlf/TaskManagerApp/readme.md

 **Outcome:** Successfully deleted the specified task.

-For all RESTful CRUD services, Register should be done first.
+For all RESTful CRUD services, registration should be done first. ..
-*Replace "your_session_token" with "eyJhdXRoZW50aWNhdGVkIjp0cnVlLCJ1c2VyaWQiOiI2NTU2NTM4ZTU4NDIwZTczY2MzZGIzOTcifQ==" for testing.*
+*Replace "your_session_token" with "eyJhdXRoZW50aWNhdGVkIjp0cnVlLCJ1c2VyaWQiOiI2NTU2NTM4ZTU4NDIwZTczY2MzZGIzOTcifQ==" for testing.*..
-*Replace "session_significant" with "gfHe0jbHhHfcpa8JlLtMwjhcBqk" for testing.*
+*Replace "session_significant" with "gfHe0jbHhHfcpa8JlLtMwjhcBqk" for testing.*..
-*Replace "your_task_id" with "655654f158420e73cc3db3a5" for testing.*
+*Replace "your_task_id" with "655654f158420e73cc3db3a5" for testing.*..
-*"your_session_token" "session_significant" can be found when login successful.*
+*"your_session_token" "session_significant" can be found when login is successful.*..
-*"your_task_id" can be found when successfully searching the task.*
+*"your_task_id" can be found when successfully searching the task.*..